 Whiskeydaddle is your premiere Midwest racing event.
 From a Boston-qualifying marathon to a downtown flat and fast 5k, there is a race distance for everyone!
-Furthermore, each of the races finishes at the Whiskeydaddle Festival on the Peoria Riverfront!
+Furthermore, each of the races finishes at the Daddle Fest on the Peoria Riverfront!

 A Completely Not Made Up Origin Story